 “What are they thinking putting polluting power plants in our backyard?
 I think it might be a case of environmental racism.
 No rich white neighborhood would ever allow some power plant to be built in their backyard.
 Even though I didn’t have money, I had words.
 And words have power.”

-Hunter-Meller’s story is told in the award-winning short film Words Have Power —one of a series called Young Voices for the Planet documenting youth solutions to the climate crisis.
+Hunter-Meller’s story is told in the award-winning short film Words Have Power—part of a series called Young Voices for the Planet which documents youth solutions to the climate crisis.
 The film offers thirteen-year-old Jaysa the opportunity to convey to a broader audience her message about environmental racism, of companies situating their power plants, sewage treatment plants and other polluting plants in low-income communities—often communities of color.
 She articulates how wealthy suburban neighborhoods, with “their picture perfect lawns,” are protected from this industrial invasion.

 The film sparked a demand for Hunter-Mellers to share her story even more widely.
 When audiences of young people ask her how she knew, as a child, that she could address the Bridgeport City Council, she asks with some indignation in her voice, “How could you NOT know?
 Why, if we live in a Democracy, are we not taught how to participate as citizens?
 Don’t they want us to know?”

 Hunter-Mellers won admission to the Fairchild Wheeler Interdistrict Multi-Magnet Campus where she attends the Information Technology and Software Engineering School.
 She is active in her school’s debate team and drama club and has been lead singer and performer for several theatrical productions at the Klein Memorial Auditorium in Bridgeport.
-Her other pursuits include Vex Robotics Team, Gender and Sexuality Alliance Club, and Student Council.
-She has participated in the Girls Leadership Summit at Fairfield University and the STEM Girls Who Code Summit at Bridgeport University.
+Her other pursuits include the VEX Robotics Team, the Gender and Sexuality Alliance Club, and the Student Council.
+She has participated in the Girls Leadership Summit at Fairfield University and the STEM Girls Who Code Summit at the University of Bridgeport.
 She has also joined the fight to save a local forest, Remington Woods, one of the last remaining open space areas in Bridgeport.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.